sydneywu/wa-qa/README.md

 This project is a demo to connect Whatsapp to using AI to respond based on company documents.

-The project uses langchain and openai api.
+The project uses Langchain and openai api.

+The inject script is inspired by the demo on hwchase17/notion-qa

 ## To use
 recommend to use venv